Kelvin-nwak/Beginning-Data-/README.md

 ## Project Overview

-This data analysis project endeavors to unveil the sales performance of an e-commerce company throughout the preceding year.
-Through comprehensive scrutiny of the sales data, formulate data-backed recommendations, and cultivate a more profound comprehension of the company's overall performance.
+This project aims to conduct a comprehensive data analysis of two retail stores, Computech and Microworld.
+The objective is to compare their sales performance and other relevant metrics to derive insights and actionable recommendations.
+This analysis will help identify strengths and weaknesses, uncover trends, and support strategic decision-making for both stores.

 ![Screenshot 2024-04-25 134028](https://github.com/Kelvin-nwak/Beginning-Data-/assets/167860887/f75b23c9-aeda-4eb6-a3f3-099007875998)